richardvenneman/appsignal-docs/source/ruby/instrumentation/exception-handling.html.md

 end
 ```

-Optionally you can can pass in a hash with tags as the second argument like so:
+Optionally you can can pass in a hash with tags as the second argument.
+See our
+[Tagging guide](tagging.html) for more information about the tagging parameter
+data structure.

 ```ruby
 begin